edson-acordi/4bit-microcomputer/README.md

 # The MikroLeo Instruction Set #

-Although MikroLeo has only 20 instructions, using AMODE bit (b14) and Modifier bits (b13:b12), it is possible to encode 64 instruction combinations.
+Although MikroLeo has only 20 instructions, using the AMODE bit (b14) and the modifier bits (b13:b12), it is possible to encode 64 combinations of instructions, as can be seen below.

 <img src="https://user-images.githubusercontent.com/60040866/170366957-110239df-7da6-4218-90b6-5bdac46af302.png" width="80%" height="80%">